ajnirp/ajnirp.github.io/content/blog/euler_2_j.md

 Do we really need to store an accumulator value at every step of the iteration?

-While searching around, I stumbled across this [GeeksForGeeks article](https://www.geeksforgeeks.org/dsa/nth-even-fibonacci-number/) which demonstrates how to write the **sum** of the first {{ katex(body="N") }} Fibonacci numbers in terms of a linear combination of a constant number of Fibonacci numbers:
+While searching around, I stumbled across this [article](https://www.geeksforgeeks.org/dsa/nth-even-fibonacci-number/) which demonstrates how to write the **sum** of the first {{ katex(body="N") }} Fibonacci numbers in terms of a linear combination of a constant number of Fibonacci numbers:

 {% katex(block=true) %}
 \sum_{i=1}^{n} F_i = F_{n+2} - 1